 Trust Our Work Ongoing: MRV Accessory Dwelling Unit Program

 MRV Housing Coalition launched the Mad River Valley Accessory Dwelling Unit Program (ADUP) in 2020 to support the construction of affordable rental units.
 Accessory Dwelling Units (ADUs, or more commonly known as in-law apartments) are separate, contained living units that are within, attached to, or detached from single family homes and have their own bathroom, cooking and living space.
-To incentivize and support homeowners interested in building an ADU, the Housing Coalition is offering construction grants up to $10,000 and free professional assistance throughout the permitting, design and development process.
+To incentivize and support homeowners interested in creating an ADU, the Housing Coalition is offering incentives of $10,000 and free professional assistance throughout the permitting, design and development process.
 In exchange, homeowners commit to renting the apartment year-round at an affordable rate for five years.
-Learn more about ADUP here!
+Read more about ADUP here!

 ADUs may be small, but they provide a big solution for homeowners and renters alike!
 Additional information about ADUs can be found in the Resources section below.
 Accessory Dwelling Units (ADUs)